-I Put On Makeup Without A Mirror For A Week To Find Out If Mirrors Really Do Bring Out Our Inner Critics
+I Put Makeup On Without A Mirror For A Week

 How many times a day do you look in the mirror, including flipping the camera on your phone and peeping at yourself in windows, spoons and other reflective surfaces?
 Five times a day?
 More than 10?
 In many ways, the mirror is the life-saving instrument we use to ensure we're still okay from a superficial perspective.
 It's what alerts us that we've got lipstick on our teeth or that the part in our hair needs some sprucing.
 The mirror can highlight everything that's beautiful about our appearance, but it also has a way of magnifying our flaws when we stand in front of it asking questions for too long.
 Beyond the the question of whether or not you can embrace your flaws, could you live without a mirror?
 How would we do our makeup?
 Personally, I wanted to find out what it would be like to go a week without using a mirror to put on my makeup.